-The Eighth Development Plan (2005-2009), which entered its third year in 2007, sets the direction of socioeconomic development for the period; addressing the main challenges, as well as the policies, programs and resources required to meet them.
-The Plan represents a new stage in the process of development planning, which extends back to more than three decades ago, and constitutes the first phase on the strategic path of the national economy over the coming twenty years.
+The Eighth Development Plan (2005-2009), which entered its fourth year in 2008, sets the direction of socioeconomic development for the period; addressing the main challenges, as well as the policies, programs and resources required to meet them.
+The Plan represents a new stage in the process of development planning, which extends back more than three decades, and constitutes the first phase on the strategic path of the national economy over the coming twenty years.
 The MDGs are part and parcel of the goals of the underlying strategy that envisions a diversified prosperous economy; an economy that supplies rewarding work opportunities, provides good education and healthcare, achieves sustainable development and preserves national values and heritage.